 Best Window Treatments For Home Theaters And Media Rooms In Colorado Springs04/17/2019Gary Harding For many people in Colorado Springs, the home theater or media room is more than a niche, but one of the most used rooms in the house.
 Your big screen 4K TV serves as the definite focal point in the room.
 The state-of-the-art speakers envelops you in award-winning scores and exciting sound effects.
 Now, you should cover your windows with the most functional window treatments for your home theater or media room experience.
 When your home theater is used as a family room, you still want to get the most from your TV.
 Nevertheless, you need a window treatment that will totally darken the room, so that you don’t get glare on your screen.
 It’s also helpful if your coverings could completely dampen outside sound.
-And it definitely would be nice for you to find a covering that give you some style even when your movies aren’t playing.
+Last but not least, your shutters or shades should show some style even when your movies aren’t playing.
 So what are the best window treatments for a home theater or media room?
 Your Window Treatments Should Completely Close Off The Light When you watch a movie in a home theater or media room, you want the room free of outside light.
 Your first instinct may veer to shades that blackout the outside world.
 Opaque cellular shades, roller shades or Roman shades will definitely keep the room dark.
-And with the right materials, you can have the room as dark as you need, so that the solitary brightness will derive from the movie you are watching.
-However, while different shades will darken a room, they won’t meet your needs when the movie isn’t on the screen.
+And with the right materials, you can have the room as dark as you desire, so you can make a nice movie theater feel.
+However, as wonderful as cellular shades are at blocking outside light, they won’t meet your needs when the movie isn’t on the screen.
 If you need the benefit of directing light in addition to blacking out the sun, you should consider plantation shutters.
 Shutters will be able to completely block out outside light when you shut the louvers.
 But there are times you might need some natural light, so the space doesn’t seem so claustrophobic.
-With plantation shutters, you can direct outside light, so that people will still gather after the TV turns off.
+With plantation shutters, you can direct outside light, so every TV watching experience isn’t always in pitch blackness.
 Your Window Treatments Should Dampen Sound Your window coverings should block out light, but don’t underestimate the influence of sound.
 Outside noise, such as children playing in the yard or a running lawn mower, can distract you from your viewing experience.
 Music and dialog from what you are watching should also be preserved, as dialog and music can become muddied when it bounces off your window’s glass panes.
 Cellular shades can do a great job keeping the room dark, but they can be too thin to adequately stop outside sounds.
 Blinds can have similar problems as they are open around the sides.
 Drapes and curtains will hinder outside noise, but might also distort dialog from your TV and hinder you from hearing a true surround-sound experience.
 Plantation shutters, as designed, block outside noise and keep inside sound pure.
 If your neighborhood is generally quiet, any plantation shutter can fit your needs.
-However, if you live in an area that has more outside activity, like close to a playground or on a well-traveled street, you should use a quality faux wood shutter.
-No matter what covering you decide on, make sure you arrange your sound system after after your treatments are installed so that you get the most from your speakers.
+But if you live in an area that has more outside activity, like close to a playground or on a well-traveled street, you should use a quality faux wood shutter.
+No matter what covering you decide on, make sure you arrange your sound system after after your treatments are installed so that you a full experience from your speakers.
 The More Versatile Your Media Room, The More Functional The Window Treatment photo courtesy of Kathy at The Daily Nest As 50” - 72” inch televisions become easier to get, media rooms have started to become a second family room.
 Used for more than movies, media rooms can be a place for gaming, watching sports, and general entertaining.
 If you use your room for more than one purpose, you will need a functional window covering that looks stylish when it’s the room is being used for other purposes.
 When a cellular or roman shade is up, they almost disappear.
-This leaves your windows bare enough , like the window treatment doesn’t exist, and you lose privacy or style.
+This leaves your windows bare enough , like the window treatment doesn’t exist, which may not be the best decision.
 Plantation shutters let your room be used as a multi-purpose space, and not just as a movie room.
 And since you can open or close shutters to direct as much light as you want, you can set aside a back area where friends can catch up or play a game.
 Everyone else can then not be disturbed on the couch catching the double feature .
 Which Window Treatment For Your Home Theater Or Media Room Works For You?
 If your home theater doesn’t have many outside windows, then you may want a cellular, roman or roller shade.
 If you use a multi-purpose media room, then plantation shutters may be the best option.
 Either way, your Sunburst representative can help you out.
 Call 303-625-6431 so you can schedule your in-home consultation.